UTA-FabLab/OctoPuppet/docs/configuration/config_yaml.rst

      * ``X-Scheme``: should contain your custom URL scheme to use (if different from ``http``), e.g. ``https``

    If you use these headers OctoPrint will work both via the reverse proxy as well as when called directly.
-Take a look `into OctoPrint's wiki <https://github.com/foosel/OctoPrint/wiki/Reverse-proxy-configuration-examples>`_ for a couple of examples on how to configure this.
+Take a look `into OctoPrint's wiki <https://github.com/foosel/OctoPrint/wiki/Reverse-proxy-configuration-examples>`_ for some examples on how to configure this.

 .. _sec-configuration-config_yaml-slicing: